 CLOUD PENETRATION TESTING

 The benefits of a cloud penetration test are increased technical assurance, and better understanding of the attack surface that your systems are exposed to.
-Cloud services, whether they are infrastructure as a service (IaaS), platform as a service (PaaS), or software as a service (SaaS), are prone to security misconfigurations, weaknesses, and security threats just as traditional systems are.
+Cloud systems, whether they are infrastructure as a service (IaaS), platform as a service (PaaS), or software as a service (SaaS), are prone to security misconfigurations, weaknesses, and security threats just as traditional systems are.

-- A better understanding of your cloud estate.
+a) A better understanding of your cloud estate.
 What services do you have in the cloud?
 What systems do you expose to the public?

-- A detailed report on any common security misconfigurations along with our recommendations for how to secure your cloud configuration.
+b) A detailed report on any common security misconfigurations along with our recommendations for how to secure your cloud configuration.

 The increased assurance will come from the fact that that you will gain visibility of the security weaknesses of your cloud estate.
 You will be able to verify what services and data are publicly accessible, what cloud security controls are in effect, and how effectively these are mitigating your security risk.